dceoy/jader-phv-adhoc/main.md

 ##### Study Design

-This study comprises two phases of analyses for drug-AE associations on spontaneous AE reports.
+This study comprises two phases of analyses for drug-event associations on spontaneous reports.
 The first phase is a frequency analysis based on Fisher's exact test, the second phase is a multivariate analysis using a mixed effects logistic regression model.

 ##### Data Source